SargSoft/survival/README.md

 - Do not use prefixes (e.g. m_ for private variables)

 ### 3.2 Spacing
-- For all function names use Camel Case
+- Use a single space after the comma between function arguments (e.g. 'Vector3(x, y, z)')
+- Use a single space before and after an operator (e.g. 'x + y')

 ### 3.3 Commenting / Headers
-- Use comments to describe the purpose of all of the variables
-- Use comments to describe ...
+- Double slash commenting (single line commenting) will be used rather than multi line commenting (e.g. '// Comment here')
+- Variables purposes should be clear from their names, although a comment may be attached if appropriate
+- All functions should have a comment that clearly describes their purpose, intention, and logical flow
+- Additional comments may be used elsewhere where appropriate
-- Use Headers to separate sections (e.g. [Header("Title")] )
+- Use Headers to separate sections (e.g. '[Header("Title")]')

 ### 3.4 Bracing
-- Bracing stuff
+- Open and closing braces should always be on their own line, below the statement at the biggining of the block, and then after the contents
+- All contents inside braces should be intented by 1 tab more than the braces themselves
+- E.g. (Image example here)

 ### 3.5 Layout
 - Variables at top (public, then private)